Caromin/TrackerWorldMap/Readme.md

 Additional tasks after website deployment:

-1. Delete if country/providence database snapshot is larger than 30
+1. ~~Delete country/providence database snapshots to save on database space~~

 2. Expand map to other parts of the world, Europe and certain Asian countries priority.